-Responsibilities: A retention initiative, this new position reports to the newly
+Responsibilities: A retention initiative, this new position reports to the newly created position Assistant Vice President for Undergraduate Studies.

-Studies.

 Status of Search: Underway/Projected start date - July 1, 2009

+Status of Search.
+Underway/Projected start date - July 1, 2009

 With these positions in place by the beginning of the Fall, '09 semester, the Provost plans to appoint a special task-force charged to lead the University community in the creation of a BSU Cultural Diversity Plan.